zuozhenggh/learning-library/developer-library/microservices-unified-observability/intro/intro.md

 [](youtube:v0nYRueADbo)

-This workshop will help you understand the technical capabilities inside and outside the Oracle converged database to support a scalable data and event-driven microservices architecture.

-You will create an application with Helidon microservices and a Javascript front-end, using REST and messaging for communication.
-The application will be deployed on Oracle Cloud Infrastructure Kubernetes cluster (OKE) and access pluggable Oracle Autonomous Transaction Processing databases.
+This workshop will show you how to automatically configure and use Unified Observability in Grafana to analyze and correlate metrics, logs, and tracing, both in the app-tier and database tier, and all within one "single-pane of glass" (a single Grafana dashboard console).

+Both diagnosability (for troubleshooting issues) and performance optimization use cases will be demonstrated as will the ability to add your extend the framework to suite your own use cases.

 ![](./images/architecture.png " ")

-If you need any help please join the databasehome.slack.com (#microservices) channel.

 ### Let's Get Started